isomerpages/moe-chijtp/_departments/CCE/Sexuality Education.md

-5. The subjects that incorporate topics on sexuality include:&nbsp;
+5. The subjects that incorporate topics on sexuality include:

 	a.
-Science&nbsp;
+Science

 	b.
 Character and Citizenship Education (CCE)